hackshackers/hackshackers-hugo-content/blog/2019/02/propose-session-dataharvest-belgium.md

 - Newsletter
 ---

 Hello, hacks and hackers!
-The [European Investigative Journalism Conference](https://dataharvest.eu/), aka Dataharvest, is coming up this May in Mechelen, Germany.
+The [European Investigative Journalism Conference](https://dataharvest.eu/), aka Dataharvest, is coming up this May in Mechelen, Belgium.
 Their call for pitches ends this Friday:

 {{< tweet 1093093209163603968 >}}